phip1611/generic-tm1637-gpio-driver-rust/README.md

 the TM1637.

 I don't use any of his code directly.
 It just gave me some inspiration.

+### Troubleshooting
+- Data is not correctly displayed on display
+  - either your device is broken (I ordered 3 and 1 of 3 were broken) or you probably have a to high frequency.
+Make sure the bit-delay for `TM1637Adapter::new` is not too short.
+    100µs on Raspberry Pi should be totally fine (but 1µs worked also for me)
+  - check cables and GPIO-pins (clk, dio)
+- Raspberry Pi / Raspberry Pi OS
+  - "Permission denied"
+    - make sure your user is part of the "gpio" group
+    - `sudo usermod -a -G gpio <your-user-name>`

 ### Trivia
 - There is another library on crates.io for the TM1637: https://github.com/igelbox/tm1637-rs